hawoot/excel-sidekick/README.md

 ## Configuration

 All settings are managed in a single `config/config.yaml` file.
+Paths support both relative (from project root) and absolute paths.
 See the config file for all available options.

 ## Development